I'm on a roll, it's time to go solo. -Vanilla Ice

 What I’ve pretty much outlined up above are the essential costs that I must have to run the business.
 These others are add-ons, meaning that I could probably get by without them, but they definitely make running a practice much easier:

-1. Blue Leaf: Blue Leaf is an online account aggregation program that I’m testing.
+- Blue Leaf: Blue Leaf is an online account aggregation program that I’m testing.
 It gives my clients the ability to log in and sync all of their accounts together, whether they be with me, their existing 401(k), or any statements held elsewhere.
-Cost: $225 per month.
+Cost: $250 per month.
+Try Blueleaf for free.
+You can test drive their service and if you decide to sign up with them, mention me and you'll get 2 months for free.

-2. Marketing Library: This is an article-writing provider that runs me $20 per month.
+- Marketing Library: This is an article-writing provider that runs me $20 per month.
 I use this for newsletters to existing clients as well as getting article ideas for the blog.
-Cost: $20 per month.
+Cost: $20 per month (Cancelled as of 06/06/2013)

 Lastly, I have kept my insurance license open and that costs me roughly $180 every 2 years.